 “Neighbors are getting annoyed at other neighbors—people are home more so they hear that noise.
 They are working from home, their kids are home, kids are getting rambunctious,” says Michele Kirschbaum, director of programs at New York Peace Institute, who points out that since March there’s been an uptick in the need for the types of mediation services NYPI offers.

-Annoying neighbors are an inevitable fact of life for New Yorkers.
-The usual nuisances like weird sounds and smelly trash are usually addressed in your lease or bylaws and can often be fairly easy to address (or ultimately endure—with the requisite complaining and kvetching that is every New Yorker’s right).
-But what can you do when someone’s behavior is beyond obnoxious and borders on real harassment?
+The rules about usual nuisances like weird sounds and smelly trash are typically spelled out in your lease or bylaws and can often be fairly easy to tackle (or ultimately endure—with the requisite complaining and kvetching that is every New Yorker’s right).
+But what can you do when someone’s behavior is beyond obnoxious and borders on harassment?

 New York state law defines harassment as any conduct intended to annoy, threaten, intimidate, or alarm another person.
 If that sounds like your situation, you should know there are steps you can take to resolve the situation—including calling the police if you are ever physically in danger.
 Here's what you can do.

 [Editor’s Note: An earlier version of this post was published in September 2019.
 We are presenting it again with updated information for September 2020.]

 Dealing directly with your neighbor is probably the last thing you want to do and given the current public health concerns, it’s not advisable to knock on their door.

 Dean M. Roberts, a real estate lawyer at Norris McLaughlin, points out that while pandemic safety protocols make interpersonal communication more difficult, it is still an important first step in the process so there can be some communication between the parties before more formal procedures such as mediation are required.